JobPetrovcic/LeanPy/README.md

-# PyLean
+# LeanPy

-PyLean is an external Python typechecker for Lean 4.
+LeanPy is an external Python typechecker for Lean 4.

 ## Installation